alsey89/people-matter/docs/dev.md

 - else viper will fall back to the default **config.yaml**
 - if **config.override.yaml** exists, it will override config.yaml

-## Spinning up
+## Spinning up locally

 ```
-docker-compose build
-docker-compose up
+docker-compose up --build
 ```

 ## Usage

-After the containers have been set up, the client can be accessed at [http://localhost:3000].
+After the containers have been set up locally, the client can be accessed at [http://localhost:3000].
 The server can be accessed at [http://localhost:3001].
-Since the project is in development.

 ## Shutting down